Programmable Media

 • Any attribute of the HTML5 video tag. e.g., autoplay, controls, height, loop, muted, preload (see w3schools for details on HTML5 attributes).

-The example below creates an HTML5 video tag for the uploaded mp4 video named dog, where the video is cropped to a width of 200 pixels and a height of 150 pixels, given a fallback string in the case that the video tag is not supported, set not to include controls, not to preload, not to use a poster image, and for the video to autoplay in a loop:
+The example below creates an HTML5 video tag for the uploaded mp4 video named paradise_location, where the video is cropped to a width of 200 pixels and a height of 150 pixels, given a fallback string in the case that the video tag is not supported, set not to include controls, not to preload, not to use a poster image, and for the video to autoplay in a loop:

 This SDK code generates the following HTML5 video tag: